Huddersfield gardens to be revamped by teenage volunteers

 24th January 2015

-The gardens of a charity centre in Huddersfield are currently inaccessible by those reliant on wheelchairs and disabled stairlifts, and will soon be undergoing the second stages of a makeover assisted by a team of 16 and 17-year-old volunteers.
+The gardens of a charity centre in Huddersfield are currently inaccessible by those reliant on wheelchairs and stairlifts, and will soon be undergoing the second stages of a makeover assisted by a team of 16 and 17-year-old volunteers.

 The Making Beechwood Blossom project, which is run by the National Citizen’s Service scheme, will enable disabled visitors to enjoy a new landscaped garden upon completion, providing a vibrant environment for the community.
 The finalised plan is to remodel the garden and provide full wheelchair access by summer 2015.